What date is 2019 WA Day?

 Where are WA Day Festival events?

-There will be festival events held in Elizabeth Quay (Perth), Fremantle, Bunbury, Albany, Kalgoorlie-Boulder, Geraldton and Port Hedland.
+There will be festival events held in Elizabeth Quay (Perth), Fremantle, Mandurah, Bunbury, Albany, Kalgoorlie-Boulder, Geraldton, Port Hedland and Newman.

-When is the State of the Art (SOTA) Music Festival being held this year?
+When is the State of the Art (SOTA) Music Festival being held in 2019?

 How much does SOTA cost?